-GIS Data Type Suggested File Prefix Description Refer to Section 2D Domain GIS Layers 2D Boundaries and 2D/1D Links $2d_bc$ Mandatory layer(s) defining the locations of 2D boundaries and 2D/1D dynamic links.
-For large models it may be wise to separate the boundary 0 8211 (2d_sx) conditions from the 1D/2D links, in which case the 2d_bc prefix can be substituted with 2d_hx and 2d_sx 8.2.1.2 2D Cell Codes 2d_code Optional GIS layers containing objects, typically polygons that define the cell codes.
+GIS Data Type Suggested File Prefix Description Refer to Section 2D Domain GIS Layers: Refer to the T UFLOW Wiki for further details Combined 1D / 2D Time-Series Reporting Location outputs 0d_rl This file contains lines and points defining Reporting Location(s) (RL) for 1D and 2D result time series graphs in Excel.
+9.3.1 2D Auto Terminate Tracking Locations 2d_at This file contains points defining locations where auto terminate tracking is desired.
+11.6 2D Boundaries and 2D/1D Links 2d_bc (2d_hx) (2d_sx) Mandatory layer(s) defining the locations of 2D boundaries and 2D/1D dynamic links.
+For large models it may be wise to separate the boundary conditions from the 1D/2D links, in which case the 2d_bc prefix can be substituted with 2d_hx and 2d_sx Cell code values may also be defined in this layer.
+6.4 8.2.1.1 8.2.1.2 2D Cell Codes 2d_code Optional GIS layers containing objects, typically polygons that define the cell codes.
 6.7 2D Flow Constrictions 2d_fc Optional layers defining the adjustment of 2D cells to model structures such as bridges, box culverts, etc. Whilst this is still supported the newer and more flexible 2d_fcsh and 2d_lfcsh are preferred.
+6.12.2 Flow Constriction 2D and 3D Shapes 2d_fcsh Points, lines and polygons that modify the 2D cell sides flow width, place a lid (obvert or soffit) on a 2D cell, additional energy losses, and other modifications.
 6.12.2 Gauge Level Output Location 2d_glo Optional layer defining the location of the gauge for output based on water level rather than time intervals.
 See Read GIS GLO .
 9.4.4 2D Grid 2d_grd Optional layers used to define the 2D grid or mesh.
 Now primarily used as a quality control check file (in earlier versions was a mandatory input).
 Contains information on the 2D cell: reference, code, material and other information.
-12.9 2D Initial Water Levels 2d_iwl Optional layer(s) defining the spatial variation in 2D domain initial water levels at the start of the model simulation.
-7.6.1.2 2D Grid Location 2d_loc GIS layer defining the origin and orientation of the 2D grid.
-This layer is optional, however, is the preferred method for defining the origin and orientation of 2D domains.
-6.5 2D Longitudinal Profile Output Locations 2d_lp Optional layer(s) defining the locations longitudinal profile output from the 2D model domain 9.3.3 2D Land-Use (Materials) Categories 2d_mat Layers to define or change the land-use (material) types on a cell-by-cell basis.
-6.9 2D Plot (Time-Series) Output Locations 2d_po Optional layer(s) defining the locations and types of time-series output from the 2D domains.
-9.3.3
+12.10 2D Initial Water Levels 2d_iwl Optional layer(s) defining the spatial variation in 2D domain initial water levels at the start of the model simulation.
+7.7.1.2

-Table 2-4 GIS Input Data Layers and Recommended Prefixes
+Table 2-4 GIS Input Data Layers and Recommended Prefixes olo input Data Edgers and Recommended Frenkes